 Eat the World – Georgia

 It’s been a while since I’ve been able to indulge in my favourite blogger collaboration, Eat the World.
-Each month, a Country is chosen and our group of adventurous bloggers cook recipes from the country’s cuisine.
+Each month, our group of adventurous bloggers chooses recipes from the themed country’s cuisine to share.
 This month, join us as we explore the cuisine of Georgia.
-Georgia is a hub of amazing food and wine.
-Fun fact: Georgia is credited as one of the oldest wine making regions in the world!

 The Georgian Supra